Marker Logo

 this page online

-Oregon-California Trails Association, City of Independence and the National Park Service.
+Erected by McCoy Park, Oregon-California Trails Association, City of Independence and the National Park Service.

 Topics and series.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 In addition, it is included in the California Trail, the Oregon Trail, and the Santa Fe Trail series lists.
 A significant historical year for this entry is 1849.

 Location.
 39° 5.896′ N, 94° 25.333′ W. Marker is in Independence, Missouri, in Jackson County.
-Marker is at the intersection of West College Street and North McCoy Street, on the left when traveling east on West College Street.
+It is at the intersection of West College Street and North McCoy Street, on the left when traveling east on West College Street.
 Marker is located at McCoy Park.
 Touch for map.
 Marker is at or near this postal address: 600 W College St, Independence MO 64050, United States of America.
 Touch for directions.

 The Railroad Comes to Town!
 Marker image.
 Click for full size.

-Photographed By Jason Voigt, May 23, 2022
+Photographed by Jason Voigt, May 23, 2022

 2. The Railroad Comes to Town!
 Marker